earthly/earthly/docs/earthfile/earthfile.md

 The command may take a couple of possible forms.
 In the *classical form*, `COPY` copies files and directories from the build context into the build environment.
 In the *artifact form*, `COPY` copies files or directories (also known as "artifacts" in this context) from the artifact environment of other build targets into the build environment of the current target.
 Either form allows the use of wildcards for the sources.

+The parameter `<src-artifact>` is an artifact reference and is generally of the form `<target-ref>/<artifact-path>`, where `<target-ref>` is the reference to the target which needs to be built in order to yield the artifact and `<artifact-path>` is the path within the artifact environment of the target, where the file or directory is located.
+The `<artifact-path>` may also be a wildcard.

 #### Options

 ##### `--dir`